hevezolly/Unity_projects_list/README.md

 First of all, here is the list of games written for different game jams:

+- [Another door](https://auteam.itch.io/another-door) - puzzle game about doors between different dimentions.
+This is a submission for [Brackeys Game Jam 2024.1](https://itch.io/jam/brackeys-11/rate/2534655) where it took 3 place (out of 787) in overall rating and 1 place in "innovations" category.
+The game features advanced graphicks programming technique which might have been a reason for such high rating.

 - [Strange dataset](https://auteam.itch.io/strange-dataset) - puzzle, in which player will try working as a neural network and sort images based on descriptions. the difficulty is that the descriptions are given in an unknown language and have to be deciphered.
 This game is built for [wowie game jam 4](https://itch.io/jam/wowie-jam-4) and took 8 place (out of 1015) for creativity.
 Source files can be found [here](https://github.com/hevezolly/ImageRecognitionWowie)